 That’s awesome if you can find a dedicated sewing space.
 This is where the FUN part comes in!
 You can have fun decorating your sewing space with pictures on the wall, or trinkets set up on the table.
 Maybe even just tacking some of your favorite fabric up on the wall can be a fun decoration.
 I am a simple person and like to go with the flow.
 Right now, I have an unfinished batik (Batiks are my favorite fabric) wall hanging tacked up on my wall.
 It doesn’t bother me-I just noticed that I even have it hanging sideways 😉

-Storage tips for sewing accessories for your small portable sewing space
+Storage tip ideas for your small portable sewing space:

 - Sewing Baskets that have lots of cool compartments for storing all your basic sewing tools.

 - Rubbermaid bins are an excellent storage idea.
 You can label the bin tops or you can get clear bins so you will be able to see what is inside.